DrPariah/NeoDaysPlus/README.md

 # NeoDaysPlus
-Expanded and continuously developed version of the CDDA tileset NeoDays that's being completed with mostly reused NeoDays references if they makes sense, otherwise creating new sprites for missing items.
+Reduced contrast, expanded, and continuously developed version of the CDDA tileset NeoDays that's being completed with mostly reused NeoDays references if they makes sense, otherwise creating new sprites for missing items.

 [Credit for anything not 100% mine goes to the original NeoDays tileset](https://github.com/I-am-Erk/CDDA-Tilesets)

 ## Differences to the OG NeoDays
+Reduced contrast for terrain and floor tiles.
+Some bright colours have been muted slightly.

 Grass has been pruned to only one tuft of grass that slightly changes position via autotiling Shallow water/deep water/sewage/slime have an autotile that includes a border for clearer differentiation of terrain while giving a border for bodies of water